Skip to main content

 classify

 Classify the result of a test run.
 The agent inspects step results, screenshots, and error details and returns a category with reasoning.
-Only failed runs are classified, passing runs return NO_FAILURE.
+Only failed runs are classified; passing runs are skipped.
+Provide exactly one selector: --run-id (one or more run IDs or URLs), --run-group-id (a run group ID or URL), or --git-commit.
+Multiple failed runs are classified in parallel with an aggregated summary.

 string